Skip to content

 8. String8 and String16s are not differentiated, mainly due to how rarely String8 is used

-10. Unless necessary, any floating-point numbers should only be limited to 2 decimal places (15.24)
+10. Unless necessary for the sake of accuracy (i.e. world generation), any floating-point numbers should only be limited to 2 decimal places (15.24)

 Additions

-2. The same applies to any numberical value with a different known meaning than the number itself (1 (Swing Arm))
+2. The same applies to any numerical value with a different known meaning than the number itself (1 (Swing Arm))